mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

 What is in animals only and is used for support?
 ANSWER: centrioles
 The correct answer is cytoskeleton.
-What is the fluid inside a cell surroudning the nucleus?
+What is the fluid inside a cell surrounding the nucleus?
 ANSWER: cytoplasm
 CORRECT!
 What controls the cell's operations?